simonw/datasette/docs/full_text_search.rst

         FROM items JOIN categories ON items.category_id=categories.id;

 You can use this technique to populate the full-text search index from any combination of tables and joins that makes sense for your project.

+The `sqlite-utils tool <https://sqlite-utils.readthedocs.io/en/latest/cli.html#configuring-full-text-search>`__ provides a command-line mechanism that can be used to implement the above steps.

 .. _full_text_search_table_or_view: